MediaComem/comem-webdev/subjects/js-promises/README.md

 ### Behavior of a promise chain

-We've seen that `then()` returns a promise, which is resolved or rejected when the original promise is.
+We've seen that `then()` returns a promise, which is resolved or rejected depending on the state of the original promise and the result of the callback.

 * What happens if you get the phone and successfully show off to your friend?
 * What happens if you get the phone but break your leg and can't show off?